getcarina/getcarina.com/_best-practices/docker-best-practices-data-stateful-applications.md

 but are designed to persist data that you want to share between containers or that you want to use from non-persistent containers.
-To use a data volume container with other containers, you begin by creating it with something like `docker create -v /data –name datastore mysql`.
+To use a data volume container with other containers, you begin by creating it with a command structured like `docker create -v /data –-name datastore mysql`, in which `-v /data` asks for a data volume container, `--name datastore` makes the data volume container accessible by the name `datastore`, and `mysql` creates it from a saved image by that name.

-This command will
+This `docker create` command
-start a container and exit immediately, because it is used as a container shell that references a newly created volume that other containers will use, rather than an active process like other application containers.
-After the data volume container exits, you can reference it from other containers by using the `--volumes-from` flag on subsequent containers such as: `docker run –d --volumes-from datastore –name mywebapp demo/webapp`.
+starts a data volume container and exist immediately because, instead of an active process like other application containers, it is used as a container shell that references a newly created volume for other containers to use.
+After the data volume container exits, you can reference it from other containers by using the `--volumes-from` flag on subsequent containers.
+For example, `docker run –d --volumes-from datastore -–name mywebapp demo/webapp` has access to a data volume container named `datastore`.

-If you remove the datastore container or the containers that reference it, this does not delete the volume where your data is stored.
-To delete the volume from disk, you must explicitly call `docker rm –v` against the last container with a reference to the volume [(3)](#resources).
-This allows you to upgrade or effectively migrate data volumes between containers or even the containers using the data volume container with no worries of losing the data itself.
+Removing the datastore container or the containers that reference it does not delete the volume where your data is stored.
+To delete the volume from disk, you must explicitly call `docker rm –v` against the last container with a reference to the volume [(2)](#resources).
+This allows you to upgrade or effectively migrate data volumes between containers or migrate the containers using the data volume container with no worries of losing the data itself.

+If you use volumes with containers, you can back up a database or log that lives on the volume by using the same method that you used before implementing containers.
+After performing a backup,
-If you use volumes with containers, when you need to back up a database or log that lives on the volume which in turn lives on the host, you can use your familiar tools on the host itself as you had been doing in your organization before containers were implemented.
-After doing so, you can carry out tasks such as upgrading the image itself by shutting down the previous container and starting the updated one with the same volume or volumes, or you can perform any other routine updates and maintenance.
+you can upgrade the image by
+shutting down the previous container and starting the updated one with the same volume or volumes, or you can perform any other routine updates and maintenance.
 In summary, the general rule is that if it gets